blessingokoro/MedTourEasy-Project/README.md

 using Bayes’ rule.
 3. Getting the overall probability of lefthandedness.
 4. Using Bayes' rule to get P(A | LH), the probability of being age A at death (in the study year) given that you're left-handed.

+CONCLUSION

-5. Comparing the results with the original study that found that left-handed people were nine years younger at death on average.
+Comparing the results with the original study that found that left-handed people were nine years younger at death on average.